 How to train a Jack Russell puppy

 Training a puppy Jack Russell takes time and patience.
-Repetition, clear commands and the strength to resist puppy eyes!
+From the day you bring home a new dog you should be clear what you want from them.
+Use repetition, clear commands and find the strength to resist puppy eyes!
 The most important thing with your dog is to be consistent.
 They don’t understand if we tell them one thing is OK one minute and punish them the next.
 They are constantly taking cues from you, if you act like bath-time is a chore they will hate it.
 If you are scared to cut their nails they will fear it.
 If you laugh when they chase the cat or tear up toys they will think it’s good behaviour.
 It takes no time to create a bad habit but it’s a lot of hard work to change it.
 Take note of how you are acting around your dog and take the time to learn how to train a Jack Russell.

 How to potty train a Jack Russell puppy